mit-pdos/sigmaos/cpython3.11/Doc/library/socketserver.rst

 partially finished requests and to use :mod:`selectors` to decide which request to work on next (or whether to handle a new incoming request).
 This is particularly important for stream services where each client can potentially be connected for a long time (if threads or subprocesses cannot be used).
+See :mod:`asyncore` for another way to manage this.

 ..
 XXX should data and methods be intermingled, or separate? how should the distinction between class and instance variables be drawn?